Areas of specialization

 - Distributors can be excellent sales organizations, but they are not localizers.
 The quality they offer is often poor and that can risk your image and damage your global sales.

 - Their localization capacity is very limited, which means they can delay the localization of your product if they have other priorities.

 - If you already have your products localized professionally, you can use that to negotiate better conditions with your distributors.

 - If end users complain to distributors about the quality of their own localization, you may never know about it.

 - There can be legal implications about the ownership rights of the localization work.

-If you have any questions about our services, references, personal profiles, etc, or if you would like to receive a free sample or a detailed quotation purely for guidance, please send us a message.
-We will be very pleased to hear from you and get back to you within 8 working hours.
+If you have any questions or if you would like to receive a quick estimate for your guidance, please send us a message to email@example.com.

 New clients will get a special welcome discount on their first quotation!
 We also offer you volume discounts for large projects.